starship/starship/docs/de-DE/config/README.md

 discharging_symbol = "💀 "
 ```

-### Anzeige des Akkustandes
+### Battery Display

 The `display` configuration option is used to define when the battery indicator should be shown (threshold), which symbol would be used (symbol), and what it would like (style).
-Wenn `display` nicht angegeben ist.
+If no `display` is provided.
 Die Standardwerte sind folgende:

 ```toml
 [[battery.display]]